Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 Files found in this directory are

--  **aliases:** all Tuleap users have an email alias in the form of login login\_name@users.your.tuleap.domain.
-By creating such aliases one can send an email to a Tuleap user simply by using it's login name.
-This is very convenient if the project admin wants to send e-mail to certain developers of the team through CVS notification for instance.
-By using the login name Tuleap users also make sure that if the email address of a user changes it will be automatically updated.
--  **subversion\_dir\_dump** ready to use Apache config files with a list of all the per project subversion repositories.
-This will be copied as is in the ``/etc/httpd/conf.d/codendi_svnroot.conf`` file.
 -  **db\_top\_groups\_calc\_output:** contains different sorts of statistics about the Tuleap hosted projects (project name, old project rank in terms of total number of downloads, old project rank in terms of